Contact: anna@annagower.com

 Anna is proud to be a HundrED Ambassador, a thriving global community of education stakeholders passionate about bringing change through innovations in K12 education

-I love working with teachers and students leading practical workshops, developing partnerships, devising resources and managing online communities of practice which bring teachers across the world together through the common aims of improving music education in our schools.
+I also love working with teachers and students leading practical workshops, developing partnerships, devising resources and managing online communities of practice which bring teachers across the world together through the common aims of improving music education in our schools.

 I know from first hand experience, evidence of which is hosted on my classroom blog, Mrs Gower’s Classes, that music belongs in our schools and in our lives and that everyone should be given the chance to engage with it at whatever level is appropriate for them as individuals with their own musical passions and experiences.